 Think about this in terms of you and your teaching life.

 I know this was true for me for a while.
-I allowed the stress, the workload and the overwhelm to make me feel negative and resentful about the job.
+I let the stress, workload, and overwhelm make me feel negative and resentful about the job.

-But what I’ve realised is that to be able to truly thrive as a teacher and to handle the big changes that inevitably come our way, I needed to challenge my thinking.
+But what I’ve realised is that to truly thrive as a teacher and handle the big changes that inevitably come our way, I had to challenge my thinking.

 We are not any different from our students.
 We CAN learn and change at any stage of our lives.

-This concept of growth mindset can help us as teachers to become much more resilient and flexible, which is so needed the more teaching evolves.
+This concept of a growth mindset for teachers can help us become much more resilient and flexible, which is essential with how teaching evolves.

-All the different curriculums that come and go; the new technologies that must be learnt and implemented into the classroom; having more engaging resources for lessons; understandings of how students learn, along with supporting their social and emotional needs is abounding.
+All the different curricula that come and go; the new technologies that must be learnt and implemented into the classroom; having more engaging resources for lessons; understanding how students learn, along with supporting their social and emotional needs, are abundant.

 Each year, as the classroom environment changes, you also seem to find yourself needing to modify your methods of how you approach classroom management.